ganeshh123/meditation-js/README.md

-# meditiation-JS
+# Meditation Web App
-A simple Meditation PWA written in JavaScript!
+A javascript app to help you relax!